plone/plone.docker/docs/scaling/swarm.rst

 .. topic:: Description

-   The following configuration creates two ZEO instances which connect to the ZEO server via dedicated network (zeo-net).
+   The following example creates two ZEO instances which connects to the ZEO server via a dedicated network (zeo-net).

 Load balancer (`Traefik <https://traefik.io/>`_) and ZEO instances connect via their own network (traefik-net).